mooch3/chuggrv2.0-public/README.md

-# CHUGGR v2.1 (refactored)
+# CHUGGR v2.11 (deployed)
 CHUGGR is a social media app that allows friends to connect over sports and beverages from wherever they are in the world.
 It is light-hearted application that was created during the COVID Pandemic.
 Originally, it was created as a tool to augment our fantasy leagues and give our friends a fun user experience that includes realtime chats, user authentication, friends, follows, and betting.
-Web v2.1 is live and available to join here: https://chuggr.io/
+Web v2.11 is live and available to join here: https://chuggr.io/

 ## DEMO: ##
 Login, view bets, send messages, find bets, view friends, logout: